DenKems/alx-system_engineering-devops/0x01-shell_permissions/README.md

  *-rwxr-x-wx 1*
 11. Set the mode of the file hello the same as olleh’s mode
 12. Execute permission to all subdirectories of the current directory for the owner, the group owner and all other users
+13. Create a directory called my_dir with permissions 751 in the working directory